Venoxity-Development/documentation/plugins/simpleemotes/README.md

 We’re truly grateful to all the contributors, testers, and supporters who helped make SimpleEmotes a success.

-## Support & Feedback

-Need help or want to share your thoughts?
-We’d love to hear from you!
-- **Join our Discord:** [Venoxity Network](https://discord.com/invite/jCEdAF8AQz) - Create a support ticket and someone from the team will be there to help.
-- **Found a bug or have suggestions?** Let us know in Discord—your feedback helps make SimpleEmotes better for everyone!

 ## Help & Community

 For support, feedback, or to connect with the community, visit our [Help & Community](plugins/simpleemotes/help-community.md) page.